apache/mynewt-site/docs/os/tutorials/lora/lorawanapp.md

     apache-mynewt-core
     Downloading repository description for apache-mynewt-core... success!
     ...
-    apache-mynewt-core successfully installed version 0.9.0-none
+    apache-mynewt-core successfully installed version 1.2.0-none
     ...
-    mynewt_nordic
-    Downloading repository description for mynewt_nordic... success!
-    ...
-    mynewt_nordic successfully installed version 0.9.9-none
 ```

 <br>

 ### Create the targets

-Create two targets - one for the bootloader and one for the nrf52 board.
+Create two targets - one for the bootloader and one for the ee02 module.

 <font color="#F2853F">
 Note: The correct bsp must be chosen for the board you are using. </font>